RodricBr/Bash-Professional/README.md

 > **Note**
 >
-> Use the command `info` before any command you'd like to get more info.
+> Use the command `info` before any command you'd like to get more information about.

 <img src="./assets/awk.png">